crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 preferences.
 No Big 12 teams are in Memphis and there is still a slot in Tulsa, so the Bears are the rare 4 seed that is happy with their placement.

+**14. Butler - Midwest (Milwaukee)**

+Memphis is already booked on the 4 line, so they're heading to Kansas City with no Big East teams there yet.
+Indianapolis is already full, so they'll make the trip north for the first round.

 <a name='latest'></a>
 *Reload for the latest updates*